 Here are some other issues adenium lovers have also shared:

 As you can see, the leaves in this case may be doing what we call, self-eating (autophagy).
 It shrinks back in size from either one side or on some particular part of the leaf.

+If you take a more drastic approach, we can “downsize” the plant.
+You may defoliate it and prune back where the branches may be too long.
 Shorter or medium-long branches make it easier for our tree to pump water up and nourish the top-most parts of the plant.